ejp-rd-vp/vp-api-specs/README.md

 ```

 This response notifies the clients that this beacon supports three filtering terms, as defined in the filteringTerms items:
- - ordo:* whatever term from the Orphanet (ORDO) ontology is accepted (e.g., ordo:Orphanet_730)
+ - ordo:Orphanet_589 filter by this code
- - obo:NCIT_C156420: filters by age at diagnosis
+ - ncit:C156420: filters by age at diagnosis
  - dct:spatial: filter by country

 Notice that each term may specify also a `"scopes"` attribute: this is used to specify for which type of enpoints the filter is supported.
-For example the `obo:NCIT_C156420` term can be used only for `/individuals` and `/biosamples` endpoint.
+For example the `ncit:C156420` term can be used only for `/individuals` and `/biosamples` endpoint.

 The `"resource"` section of the endpoint is used the client how the CURIEs prefixes are interpreted by the beacon endpoint.